cntehang/ng-config-service/docs/develop.md

 Because all build scripts are defined in the root `package.json` file and the real project name is `ng-config-service`, set the `"name": "ng-config-service"` in the root `package.json` thus the `name` can be used in NPM package build and publish.

+## Handle Errors

+If the `HttpClient` fails to load the configuraiton data, it should thrown an `Error`.
+The error message is created from the `HttpClient` error: either from `error.message` or `error.error.message` as shown in the following code: `error.message || (error.error ? error.error.message : 'undefined')`.

 [ionic-configuration-service]: https://github.com/Ritzlgrmft/ionic-configuration-service
 [angular-library-series]: https://blog.angularindepth.com/the-angular-library-series-publishing-ce24bb673275
 [ng-config]: https://github.com/BizAppFramework/ng-config